TinyTheGameDev/AWSM-Farm-Protection/README.md

 ### UFO_RingManager.cs
 We had origionally during development discussed having abduction rings, and then later due to time constraints left them as abduction orbs.

 There is alot of legacy code in the script, as we also had discussed the possability of having different types of abduction rings/orbs.
-I had begun the groundwork of having several types, however unfortunatly due to time constraints and to keep the project within scope we ultimatly scrapped this feature.
+(An orb that deflected X bullets, or one that tried to abduct the player for example) I had begun the groundwork for the orbs to have different affixes that altered how the orb/ring behaved, however unfortunatly due to time constraints we had to keep the project within scope we ultimatly had to scrap this feature.

 The UFO_RingManager functions off a State machine for:
 - Seeking